kitsudaiki/libKitsunemimiJson/README.md

 ### About my repositories in general

+1. I programming only on Linux.
+Sorry, but I have no time for supporting Windows and Mac.

-1. All my projects are mirrored to gitlab, where I have still my gitlab-ci runner.
+2. All my projects are mirrored to gitlab, where I have still my gitlab-ci runner.

-2. In each project-repository is an `build.sh`-script to make it easier for you to build the project by yourself.
+3. In each project-repository is an `build.sh`-script to make it easier for you to build the project by yourself.
 It download and link all required git-repositories in the correct version and link it all.
 This script is also used by the gitlab-ci-runner and so it is everytime up-to-date.

-3. All my projects have unit-tests, which are executed by the ci-runner in each commit.
+4. All my projects have unit-tests, which are executed by the ci-runner in each commit.
 Most of the functions are tested.
 Primary some negative-tests are missing.
 I try to avoid mocks in the tests as much as possible.
 Even tcp-socket-tests using the localhost for real data-transfer-tests.

-4. For the naming of variables, methods and classes, I use camel case and for the names of files and directories, I use snake case.
+5. For the naming of variables, methods and classes, I use camel case and for the names of files and directories, I use snake case.

-5. About my comments:
+6. About my comments:

 	- Many comments in my code seems to be a bit useless, but I like to use them for optical separation.
 I also write them, when I think I finished the programming task and while writing the comments I recheck the code under the comment again and often I find improvements or bugs while this.